 The second types of low confidence areas are valid VVA areas, normally forests that should also be depicted with dashed contours, but where check points should be surveyed and accuracy assessment should be performed.
 Such low confidence areas are delineated subsequent to classification and would usually be identifiable by the notably reduced density of bare-earth points.

-This allows lidar data providers to protect themselves from unusable/unfair check points in swamps and protects the customer from data providers who might try to alter their data.
+Providing Low Confidence Area polygons allows lidar data providers to protect themselves from unusable/unfair check points in swamps and protects the customer from data providers who might try to alter their data.

 If reliable elevation data in low confidence areas is critical to a project, it is common practice to supplement the remote sensing data with field surveys.